SciML/DataDrivenDiffEq.jl/docs/src/koopman/algorithms.md

 ```

-So right now, all you have to do is to implement a struct which is callable with the data matrices `X` and `Y`.
+So, right now, all you have to do is to implement a struct which is callable with the data matrices `X` and `Y`.
 Possible Parameters should be stored in the fields of the algorithm.